walkerke/geog30323/syllabus.md

 ### Course format

-Mondays will be devoted to lecture and discussion, and Wednesdays will be used for applied tutorials and assignment work, with a couple exceptions.
+Course time will be used for lecture, discussion, applied tutorials, and assignment work.
 The class will be managed through its corresponding Learning Studio website, accessible through the portals at <http://my.tcu.edu> or <http://tcuglobal.edu>, and course materials will be available in the course GitHub repository at <https://github.com/walkerke/geog30323>.
 You will submit your assignments and view your grades on the Learning Studio website.

 ### Readings